MASTER OF TAXATION PROGRAM DIRECTOR

 OFFICE: WB 205D

 Ryan H. Pace, MTax, JD, LLM, is a professor of taxation in the School of Accounting & Taxation, where he teaches graduate and undergraduate courses in taxation and business law.
-Pace also serves as the director of the Master of Taxation Program and the Master of Accounting Program.
+Pace also serves as the director of the Master of Taxation Program .
 His teaching awards include the 2015 UACPA Outstanding Educator award and the Buehler Teaching Fellowship.

 Prior to his teaching career, Pace was a full-time tax attorney in both Arizona and Utah.
 He is admitted to practice before the United States Supreme Court, Utah Supreme Court, and United States Tax Court.